DWilliames/paddy2-beta/README.md

 - [x] Ignore layers beginning with '-'
 - [ ] Allow multiple layers to have padding
 - [x] Symbol instances as 'background' layer
-- [ ] Adjust sibling layers to match the correct size after resizing the padding layer directly!!
+- [ ] STRETCH: Adjust sibling layers to match the correct size after resizing the padding layer directly!!
 (This is a big one!
 Tricky to do; but a real new timesaver.)
+- [ ] Re-layout layer after inserting a layer
 #### User interface
 - [x] Show padding values within the inspector
 - [ ] Show a custom icon for a 'background' layer with padding within the layer list